Forensic DNA Relationship Testing

-Our professionals within Forensic Relationship Services are committed to maintaining the highest quality standards in the laboratory.
+Our professionals within Forensic Relationship Testing services are committed to maintaining the highest quality standards in the laboratory.
 We are dedicated to a system of process improvement, which includes feedback from our clients.

 Laboratory accreditation is highly regarded both nationally and internationally as an indicator of technical and managerial competence.
-Our Forensic Relationship services laboratory is accredited by Forensic Quality Services (FSQ) for relationship testing through DNA analysis.
+Our Forensic Relationship Testing laboratory is accredited by Forensic Quality Services (FSQ) for relationship testing through DNA analysis.

 Our laboratory has also been accredited by FQS as an ISO/IEC 17025 testing laboratory.
 ISO/IEC 17025 laboratory accreditation uses criteria and procedures for technical competence to assure customers the test, calibration and measurement data provided by the laboratory are accurate and reliable.
-In addition, our DNA laboratory provides databasing services to the forensic science community.
+In addition, our Forensic DNA laboratory provides databasing services to the forensic science community.